asvka/Computer-Architecture/ls8/README.md

 We'll make use of these helper function later.

-Later on, you might do further initialization here, e.g. setting the initial value of the stack pointer.
+Later on, you might do further initialization here, e.g. setting the initial value of the stack pointer.sorr

 ## Step 3: Implement the core of `CPU`'s `run()` method